Document Type | Modernised |

 That all your deeds might still accord to give the God your praise.

-{35}My complaint is, O mighty king, against that Iudge you by,
+{35}My complaint is, O mighty king, against that Judge you by,

 Whose careless deeds, gain to receive, has made the commons cry: